cirosantilli/x86-bare-metal-examples/uefi/README.md

 Successor for BIOS.

+Made by Intel, mostly MIT open source, but vendors do modify it.

+Matthew Garrett says it is huge: larger than Linux without drivers.
+Like BIOS, it is a "mini-OS".

+Since it is huge, it inevitably contains bugs.
+Garret says that Intel sometimes does not feel like updating the firmware with bugfixes.

+ARM is considering an implementation <https://wiki.linaro.org/ARM/UEFI>

 TODO get a hello world program working:

 - http://www.rodsbooks.com/efi-programming/hello.html Best source so far: allowed me to compile the hello world!
 TODO: how to run it now on QEMU and real hardware?